seedsofnature/seedsofnature.github.io/_posts/2022-02-13-testando-um-novo-post.md

 Olá, esse é o primeiro post aqui do devblog, meu nome é Kelvin Rosa ('frost'), sou o desenvolvedor por trás da Lightshaft games, nesse Blog irei falar do jogo no qual passei anos fazendo protótipos, parando, repensando e começando de novo.

-O foco do blog é mostrar o andamento do jogo, as tecnologias aplicadas, talvez uns tutoriais…
+O foco do blog é mostrar o andamento do jogo, as tecnologias aplicadas, talvez uns tutoriais.

 If you've gotten pretty comfortable with writing in Markdown, then you may enjoy some more advanced tips about the types of things you can do with Markdown!